Arab television drama: Kuwait

 Kuwait's television drama industry tops other Gulf drama industries and produces a minimum of fifteen serials annually.
 Kuwait is the production center of the Gulf television drama and comedy scene.
 Most Gulf television drama and comedy productions are filmed in Kuwait.
 Kuwaiti soap operas are the most-watched soap operas in the Gulf region.
 Soap operas are most popular during the time of Ramadan, when families gather to break their fast.
 Although usually performed in the Kuwaiti dialect, they have been shown with success as far away as Tunisia.

 Lebanon

-Lebanese drama series lag significantly behind the more popular Syrian or Egyptian production, a lack of popularity thought to be caused primarily by weak scripts.
+Lebanese drama series lag significantly behind the more popular Syrian or Egyptian productions, a lack of popularity thought to be caused primarily by weak scripts.
 Lebanese television tends to focus on reality television, shows with interviewing/talks shows, comedy, and so on rather than soap operas.
 Lebanese series also face challenges because of low budgets and an absence of government support.
 Because of the war in Syria, some Syrian production companies have relocated their projects to Lebanon.